-Welcome to Result Based Payments NetworK
+Welcome to

 Result Based Payments NetworK

-Combining result-based and value-chain contracts
+Combining results-based and value-chain contracts

 Podcast on future prospectives